 NOTE 2: The NF service consumer unsubscribes to receive NF status notifications by invoking Nnrf_NFManagement_NFStatusUnSubscribe service operation.

-NOTE 3: When the NF or NF service intance becomes unavailable, the NRF in the home PLMN invokes Nnrf_NFManagement_NFStatusNotify service to notify the NF service consumer in the serving PLMN based on the subscription.
+NOTE 3: When the NF or NF service instance becomes unavailable, the NRF in the home PLMN invokes Nnrf_NFManagement_NFStatusNotify service to notify the NF service consumer in the serving PLMN based on the subscription.

 4.17.9 Delegated service discovery when NF service consumer and NF service producer are in same PLMN